keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 What about walking from a paved parking lot to a sandy beach while sending a text message all at the same time?
 Now you’ve added spelling, reading, finger movement, walking, and proprioceptive awareness to not fall on your face because the ground is suddenly squishy and weird.

-How about cooking dinner, and helping your kids with their homework?
+How about cooking dinner while simultaneously helping your kids with their homework?

-Sure, statistically speaking the more we multitask the less efficient we really are at tasks, *but* without our nervous systems we might as well be amoebas.[^3]
+Sure, statistically speaking the more we multitask the less efficient we really are at those tasks, *but* without our nervous systems we might as well be amoebas.[^3]

 > Fun fact: Neurons in the human body fire at speeds of about 270 miles per hour.[^4]